Amazon FBA for beginners

 • Keep it factual – don’t make claims like “best” or “top”

-Bullet Points
+Bullet points

-• User your next most important keywords in the bullet points
+• User your other important keywords

 • Use short, easy to read sentences – your first 3 bullets are the most important